AVSystem/scala-commons/docs/REST.md

 Values of header parameters are serialized into `HeaderValue` objects, see [serialization](#path-query-and-header-serialization) for more details.

-### JSON Body parameters
+### Body parameters

-As mentioned earlier, every parameter of non-`GET` API trait method is interpreted as a field of a JSON object sent as HTTP body.
-Just like for path, query and header parameters, there is a `@JsonBodyParam` annotation which requests this explicitly.
+As mentioned earlier, every parameter of non-`GET` API trait method is interpreted either as a field of a JSON object sent as HTTP body or (when method is annotated as `@FormBody`) as a part of URL-encoded form sent as HTTP body.
+Just like for path, query and header parameters, there is a `@BodyParam` annotation which requests this explicitly.
 However, it only makes sense to use this annotation when one wants to customize the field name because `GET` methods do not accept body parameters.
-A method annotated as `@GET` having a parameter annotated as `@JsonBodyParam` will be rejected by REST macro engine.
+A method annotated as `@GET` having a parameter annotated as `@BodyParam` will be rejected by REST macro engine.

-JSON body parameters are serialized into `JsonValue` objects, see [serialization](#json-body-parameter-serialization) for more details.
+Body parameters are serialized into `JsonValue` objects (by default) or `QueryValue` objects (for `@FormBody` methods), see [serialization](#body-parameter-serialization) for more details.

 ### Single body parameters

-Every non-`GET` API method may also take a single parameter annotated as `@Body` in place of multiple unannotated parameters (implicitly interpreted as `@JsonBodyParam`s).
+Every non-`GET` API method may also take a single parameter annotated as `@Body` in place of multiple unannotated parameters (implicitly interpreted as `@BodyParam`s).
 This way the value of that parameter will be serialized straight into HTTP body.
 This gives you full control over the contents sent in HTTP body and their format (i.e. it no longer needs to be `application/json`).